iot-salzburg/IOT-Adapter/README.md

 3. Make sure the [Panta Rhei](https://github.com/iot-salzburg/panta_rhei) stack is running.
     This MQTT-Adaper requires Apache **Kafka**, as well as the **SensorThings** server GOST.
 4. Make sure the MQTT-broker runs.
 The `dockerfile` is in the repository under `setup-broker` that can also be deployed in a Docker Swarm.
+Instruction is [here](#starting-the-mqtt-broker)
 5. Clone the Panta Rhei client into the `src`-directory:

 ```bash